y2kbugger/y2k-lc3-tools/README.md

 Use the venv created by poetry to run the notebooks, one easy way is from within vscode.

 # Todo
-1. Harmonize python linting/precommit/todos/formatting/etc with my other project
-  - Fix all the linting errors
 1. Add debug view for memory and registers
 1. sqlvm
   - push all HALTED and RESET messages into SQL